ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 6. Failed – The email failed to reach the mailbox.
 7. Dropped – The email gets lost somewhere in the Mailflow.

-The Email Timeline is another new feature aimed at making the hunting experience better for admins.
+The Email Timeline is another new Explorer feature aimed at making the hunting experience better for admins.
 It cuts down on randomization because there is less time spent checking different locations to try to understand the event.
 When multiple events happen at, or close to, the same time on an email, those events will show up in a timeline view.
 In fact, some events that happen post-delivery to your mail will be captured in the 'Special action' column.
 Combining the information from the timeline of that mail with the special action taken on the mail post-delivery will give admins insight into how their policies work, where the mail was finally routed, and, in some cases, what the final assessment was.

 ## See malware detected in email by technology